 “That was definitely the case for me,” says Crane, now 30.

-Crane was paired with John Baker of the Ontario Corn Fed Beef program.
+Crane was paired with John Baker who was with the Ontario Corn Fed Beef program.
 Throughout the program’s one-year timeline, Crane gleaned as much as she could from Baker and others she met through him.

 “I built up this network of individuals that I’ve been able to reach back to, connect with and that helped me with my first job at the Maritime Beef Council,” says Crane, who today works in Truro, N.S. as an extension co-ordinator for the Beef Cattle Research Council.

 Crane was also surprised by how much she learned about national and international beef dealings, thanks to Baker and other program members.